 I love Yukon gold potatoes in any recipe but I consider them to be particularly wonderful in salads.
 Their creaminess allows the other textures to come through.
 Red potatoes would be great, too, and give added color, except that I tend to peel most of the skins off.

-But whichever you prefer, I can’t recommend strongly enough that you use organically-grown potatoes, since commercial once are high enough in pesticides to be listed on the Dirty Dozen.
+But whichever you prefer, I can’t recommend strongly enough that you use organically-grown potatoes, since commercial ones are high enough in pesticides to be listed on the Dirty Dozen.

 Another note about mayonnaise, given our eating style these days.
 We no longer eat any foods with canola oil (article on oils on its way!)
 I like using the Primal mayonnaise because of the healthy oils (avocado) and because it tastes like the mayos I grew up with.
 For anything we are allowing my grandson to eat, we are avoiding eggs until he's a year old, which is why I've also mentioned the Chosen Foods vegan mayo.